aerogear/modern-appdev-workshop/README.md

 GraphQL and RESTful APIs out of the box based on developer provided business model.
 Graphback generates the general data access methods like find, create, delete etc. along with live updates called subscriptions.

+> NOTE: Graphback is an AeroGear community supported library

 In this chapter we are going to build a sample application that will be based on the custom server template we have provided.